CASE STUDY | EventBase

 The Venerable / infamous HOST Ticketing System

-Despite being the product of 40+ years of patches and workarounds, HOST remains robust and reliable and is still the primary ticketing platform used at Ticketmaster.
-The tools available for using HOST to build events and sell tickets, however, were incomplete and difficult to use.
-As of 2013, the command-line was still the quickest and most capable method of working with HOST, though the learning curve was remarkably shallow, requiring a lot of support from Ticketmaster.
-While the products were provided free to clients, the cost to support them was substantial.
+Despite being the product of 40+ years of patches and workarounds, HOST remained robust and reliable and was the primary ticketing platform used at Ticketmaster.
+However, the tools available for using HOST to build events and sell tickets were incomplete and difficult to use.
+In 2013, the command line was still the quickest and most capable method (once a user was proficient with it), but the learning curve was steep, requiring significant time from users and support from Ticketmaster.
+While the products were free to clients, the cost to support them was substantial.

 EMT is a Windows® application - and it shows.